konstantinosmpouros/Algorithms_and_Data_Structures/README.md

 ## Repository Structure

-Each directory within this repository is dedicated to a specific algorithm or data structure, containing its Python implementation
+Each directory within this repository is dedicated to a specific algorithm or problem, containing its Python implementation

 Each directory aims to not just provide code, but also to explain the thought process, and the scenario of the implementation in order to better understand each step.